temporalio/temporal-learning/docs/tutorials/python/data-pipelines/index.md

 ## Create your Workflow to execute the data pipeline

 The file `run_workflow.py` processes the Execution of the Workflow.
+The `run_workflow.py` file serves as a program that facilitates the execution of the Workflow associated with our data pipeline.
+While you can start this through the CLI, this example process and initiates the data processing logic programmatically.

 Create a new file called `run_workflow.py` and add the following code:

 <!--SNIPSTART data-pipeline-run-workflow-python-->